impresso/impresso.github.io/_posts/2020-01-05-state-corpus-january2020.md

 | waechtersauer  | Der Wächter an der Sauer                                                     |       37123 |       8796 |    14624140 |           8 |
 | waeschfra      | D'Wäschfra                                                                   |       19953 |       2658 |     2189278 |        5366 |

-(add here the link to the CSV file)
+[Here](/assets/documents/newspaper_stats_publ-release.csv) you can download the CSV data that were used to produce the table above.